 In 2005 he became Chair of Clinical Neurobiology at the Peninsula Medical School, establishing clinical neurobiology research and administering different independent research groups.

 He has been Associate Medical Director for Research and Development at Plymouth Hospital NHS Trust and academic lead at the hospital’s neurology department.

-In 2014 he led the team from Plymouth University Peninsula Schools of Medicine and Dentistry which was successful in attracting support from charity Brain Tumour Research to become its latest Research Centre of Excellence.
+In 2014 he led the team from University of Plymouth's Faculty of Medicine and Dentistry which was successful in attracting support from charity Brain Tumour Research to become its latest Research Centre of Excellence.

 Nationally Professor Hanemann is neurology lead in the Peninsula Neuro-oncology network, a member of the NCRI brain tumour group and DeNDRoN, (currently research director MND in the South West), a member of scientific advisory boards (including the Children’s Tumor Foundation, the Lord Dowding Fund and the Brain Research Trust), and a member of the Council of the British Neuro-Oncology Society (BNOS).

 He is a reviewer for more than 17 international journals including Brain, Cancer Research, Oncogene and Human Molecular Genetics, and a reviewer for a variety of funding agencies including the Wellcome Trust, the Medical Research Council, Cancer Research UK and DFG.